 By the way, the most common regret after this operation, is “I wish I was bigger”.

 I hope this helps.

-The energy and discussion created by the FLASH is remarkable.
-But when distilled down to its core, it is the techniques employed by good surgeons worldwide.
+The energy and discussion created by FLASH is remarkable.
+When distilled to its core, it is a collection of techniques routinely employed by good surgeons worldwide.

 "Flash recovery" breast augmentation

 Going from an A cup to a D cup will result in more pain and discomfort than going from an A cup to a B or C cup with a smaller implant.
 Using an atraumatic technique with breast augmentation with precise pocket creation and the use of cautery dissection rather than blunt dissection will also allow for a more rapid recovery with less pain.

 I think most surgeons who do the periareolar approach or the inframammary approach use cautery for dissection.
 And most surgeons who care try not to be too rough when handling the breast tissue.
 In my opinion this is nothing new, but more of a marketing strategy as suggested below to get patients to come in.
 Bottom line is you want to have a great result and I would focus on trying to find someone who will give you a great result.
 If you go from an A to a D under the muscle you most likely will experience some pain.